dwyl/mvp/README.md

 # Why?

 Our objective with this MVP
-is to build the minimal useable App, that is well-documented, tested and easy for a _beginner_ to understand.
+is to build the minimal useable App that is well-documented, tested and easy for a _beginner_ to understand.